 When planning a Scandinavian trip, Oslo is easily a match for better known Stockholm or Copenhagen.
-Oslo is a compact city and easy to navigate on foot or via the very frequent trams.
+Oslo is a compact city and easy to navigate on foot or via very frequent trams.
 It’s clean, feels really safe, and is perfect for a family break.
-Oslo is one of our favourite travel destinations.
+Oslo is one of our favorite travel destinations.
 We spent a lovely long weekend wandering, taking in the different styles of buildings and stopping frequently for coffee and cake.
-Here’s a run down of our favourite bits.
+Here’s a run down of our favorite bits.

 Oslo’s Royal Palace is right in the heart of the city, surrounded by a lovely park.
 We particularly liked the children’s sculpture park where artists have brought a selection of children’s drawings to life.

-Oslo’s medieval akershus fortress was constructed from 1299.
-The site now also houses the Norwegian Resistance Museum, the Armed Forces Museum and a visitor centre.
+Oslo’s medieval Akershus fortress was constructed in 1299.
+The site now also houses the Norwegian Resistance Museum, the Armed Forces Museum, and a visitor center.